-Lewis-Clark State College places a high priority on preventing the spread of infectious diseases such as influenza, meningitis, MRSA, pertussis (whooping cough), HPV (human papillomavirus), hepatitis B, measles/mumps/rubella (MMR), chicken pox (varicella), and diphtheria.
+Lewis-Clark State College places a high priority on preventing the spread of infectious diseases such as influenza, meningitis, pertussis (whooping cough), HPV (human papillomavirus), hepatitis B, measles/mumps/rubella (MMR), chicken pox (varicella), and diphtheria.
 All LCSC students, full and part-time, are eligible to utilize services at Student Health, located in the Sam Glenn Complex, Room 205.

-The Advisory Committee on Immunization Practices (ACIP) to the Centers for Disease Control and Prevention (CDC) and American College Health Association guidelines has recommended that college freshman living in dormitories receive the meningococcal vaccine.
+The Center for Disease Control and Prevention (CDC) and the American College Health Association (ACHA) guidelines have recommended that college freshman living in dormitories receive the meningococcal vaccine.

 For individual program requirements go to Nursing & Health Science.

 Please consult your clinician regarding these vaccines.
-Some of the vaccines are available at Student Health Services (208) 792-2251 and at North Central District Health Department (208) 799-3100.
+Required vaccines are available at Student Health Services.
+Please call (208) 792-2251 for information.